Beside the Mountain

 Instructions

-• In a food processor pulse the oats, pumpkin seeds, flax seeds, salt, and pumpkin spice for about 1 minute until it all looks like coarse sand.
+• In a food processor pulse the rolled oats, pumpkin seeds, flax seeds, salt, and pumpkin spice for about 1 minute until it all looks like coarse sand.
 There will be some whole flax seeds still, but that’s okay.

 • Add the pumpkin puree, maple syrup, and chocolate chips.
 Pulse until a dough forms.
 Use a tablespoon measuring spoon to roll the dough into balls.
 It will make about 16 energy balls.